t3llscode/buffl.co-Scraper/readme.md

 ### Want to learn at your own pace - and with your own data?

 Unfortunately [Buffl.co](https://buffl.co) does not offer any export, so I built one.
-This little script will scrape all your learning card sets available on your account.
+This little script will scrape all your learning card sets available on your Buffl.co account.

 ## Setup